jaouahbi/OMCircularProgress/README.md

 ## Installation

 > To use OMCircularProgressView with a project , you must include all Swift files located inside the `OMCircularProgressView` directory directly in your project.

+## CocoaPods Installation

+> Add pod 'OMCircularProgressView' to your Podfile

 * * *